Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: SISO Systems with Polynomial Operators

-where $n_q= \frac{P_{ADC}}{2\alpha}$, $\Gamma(n_q,\ell)\triangleq \min(\ell^{n_q}, (\ell-1)\delta n_q)$, $\Gamma'(n_q,\ell)\triangleq \min(\ell^{n_q}, (\ell-1)\delta n_q+1)$ $\widehat{Y}= Q(hX+N)$, $N\sim \mathcal{N}(0,1)$, $\mathcal{P}_{\mathbf{x}}(P_T)$ is the set of distributions on $\{x_1,x_2,\cdots,x_{\gamma}\}$ such that $\mathbb{E}(X^2)\leq P_T$, and $Q(y)=k$ if $y\in [t_{k},t_{k+1}], k\in \{1,\cdots,\gamma-1]$ and $Q(y)=0$ if $y>t_{\gamma-1}$ or $y<t_{1}$. \end{Theorem} We make the following observations regarding the achievable regions in Theorems \ref{th:4} and \ref{th:5}: \\1) It can be noted from Equations \eqref{eq:th:2} and \eqref{eq:th:3} that the capacity expression for odd and even values of $\delta$ are not the same.
-This is due to Property 6) in Proposition \ref{Prop:5} which gives different number of unique codewords for odd and even $\delta$.
-The reason is that while even degree polynomials yield the same output sign as their input converges to $-\infty$ and $\infty$, for odd degree polynomials the output signs are different as their input converges to $-\infty$ and $\infty$.
-This can potentially yield a larger number of unique codewords in the associated code of the quantizer since the first and last codeword are not equal to each other.
+We make the following observations regarding the achievable regions in Theorems \ref{th:4} and \ref{th:5}: \\1) Equations \eqref{eq:th:2} and \eqref{eq:th:3} imply that the capacity expressions for odd and even $\delta$ are different.
+The reason is that even-degree polynomials yield the same output sign as their input converges to $\pm \infty$, for odd-degree polynomials the output signs are different as their input converges to $\pm \infty$.
 This is in contrast with Theorem \ref{th:4}, where the capacity expression is the same for even and odd values of $\delta$.
-The reason is that the for absolute values the output sign is positive as their input converges to $-\infty$ and $\infty$. \\2) The region given in Theorem \ref{th:5} strictly contains that of Theorem \ref{th:4} for the same value of $\gamma$.
-The reason is that envelope detectors generate absolute value functions which force a symmetric structure on the Voronoi regions of $Q(\cdot)$.
-This manifests in the fully-symmetric condition $\mathbf{t}\in \mathcal{T}_{\gamma}$ in Theorem \ref{th:4} and the properties given in Proposition \ref{prop:1.5}; whereas for polynomial functions, no such symmetry is required and hence the optimization in Theorem \ref{th:5} is over all $\mathbf{t}\in \mathbb{R}^{\gamma}$.
-However, as shown in Section \ref{sec:cir} generating polynomial operators of degree up to $\delta$ requires a larger power budget compared to concatenating $\delta$ envelope detectors.
-This points to a rate-power tradeoff in using envelope detectors and polynomials operators. \\3) One potential approach to improve upon the capacity of the system in Theorem \ref{th:4} is to augment the envelope detectors by linearly combining their output with the original signal.
-That is, to generate operators of the form $f(y)=|y-a|+by, a,b\in \mathbb{R}$ instead of $f(y)=|y-a|, a\in \mathbb{R}$.
-This removes the fully-symmetric condition $\mathbf{t}\in \mathcal{T}_{\gamma}$ in Theorem \ref{th:4} and yields a larger channel capacity.
+The reason is that the for absolute values the output sign is positive on both sides. \\2) The achievable region of Theorem \ref{th:5} strictly subsumes Theorem \ref{th:4} for equal $\gamma$ since envelope detectors generate absolute value functions which force a symmetric structure on the Voronoi regions of $q(\cdot)$.
+This manifests in the fully-symmetric condition $\mathbf{t}\in \mathcal{T}_{\gamma_\ell}$ in Theorem \ref{th:4}; whereas for polynomial functions, no such symmetry is required. \\3) One potential approach to improve the capacity in Theorem \ref{th:4} is to augment the envelope detectors by linearly combining their output with the original signal.
+That is, to generate operators of the form $f(y)=|y-a|+by, a,b\in \mathbb{R}$ instead of $f(y)=|y-b|, b\in \mathbb{R}$.
+This removes the fully-symmetric condition $\mathbf{t}\in \mathcal{T}_{\gamma_\ell}$.
 However, such linear combinations are challenging to implement using analog circuits due to timing issues in synchronizing the output of the envelope detector with the original signal.
-We hope to address these implementation challenges in future works. \\4) For envelope detectors, the dimension $\gamma$ is equal to $n_q(\ell-1)2^{\delta}$, whereas for polynomial operators, it is equal to $n_q(\ell-1)\delta$.
-So, the dimension of the optimization space increases faster when concatenating envelope detectors compared to when increasing the polynomial degree.
-That is, at high SNRs, the capacity in Theorem \ref{th:4} is larger than that of Theorem \ref{th:5} for the same value of $\delta>1$.
-This is also observed in the numerical evaluations in Section \ref{sec:num}.